Skip to main content

 2) Ensure a client is initialized with the API key.

-- Add Start/End at the top of the function (preferred) or wrap in Span closure
+- Add Start/End at the top of each function (preferred) or wrap in Span closure

 - Use SetInput/SetOutput/SetError to capture data